dddrrreee/cs140e-20win/labs/0-blink/PRELAB.md

 #### Install the rest of the code

-Gates wireless can really suck, so it's best if you download the rest of the code that you need: look in Part 3 (serial drivers) and Part 4 (gcc toolchain) of the lab, and install the software it says.
+Gates wireless can really suck, so it's best if you download the rest of the code that you need: look in `README.md/Part 3` (serial drivers) and `README.md/Part 4` (gcc toolchain) of the lab, and install the software it says.

 #### Nice-haves: Extra, very useful things.